How Will Google SGE and AI Overviews Change SEO?

 However, Google contests this interpretation.

 According to Liz Reid, VP and Head of Google Search, “With AI Overviews, people are visiting a greater diversity of websites for help with more complex questions.
-And we see that the links included in AI Overviews get more clicks than if the page had appeared as a traditional web listing for that query.”
+And we see that the links included in Google’s AI Overviews get more clicks than if the page had appeared as a traditional web listing for that query.”

 If you trust what Reid says, the presence of AI Overviews is actually a motivating factor that encourages people to visit a broader range of websites, and in greater numbers.
 Your mileage may vary, of course, but early data suggest AI Overviews is a boon for search optimizers looking for greater organic traffic.